kkdev211/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
  The benefit is a better user experience, faster rendering because in client-side doesn't have to make another request to the server when interacting with the app.
-The app relies on history API to access the page that has previously been loaded.
+The app relies on history API to access the page that has previously loaded.

 > Answer: